Comicboy/deep-rl-for-the-duckietown-aido_lf-challenge/README.md

 # Deep-Reinforcement-Learning-for-the-Duckietown-AIDO-lf-Challenge

-This repository contains the homework of the "Deep Renforcement Learning 101" team for course BMEVITMAV45.
+This repository contains the homework of the "Deep Reinforcement Learning 101" team for course BMEVITMAV45.

 ## Table of Contents
 1. [Deep Reinforcemen Learnin for the Duckietown AIDO lf  Challenge](#Deep-Reinforcement-Learning-for-the-Duckietown-AIDO-lf-Challenge)